JackAWatt/jackwatt.com/v.md

 ###### DNU = Did Not Understand, DNF = Did Not Finish, CBL = Come Back Later, WA = Watch Again

+#### 2024/04/30

+* [The Power of Compassion - A Conversation with James R. Doty](https://samharris.org/episode/SE0473677B9) - Making Sense with Sam Harris

 #### 2024/04/29

 * [ The Demand for Mature Fantasy](https://youtu.be/sMG4Jpk9ZOk) - Intentionally Blank